How to buy Polynovo (PNV) shares in Australia

 Have Polynovo's shares ever split?

-Polynovo's shares were split on 3 May 2004.
+Polynovo's shares were split on a 0.1429:1 basis on 3 May 2004.
+So if you had owned 1 share the day before the split, the next day you would own 0.1429 shares.
 This wouldn't directly have changed the overall worth of your Polynovo shares – just the quantity.
-However, indirectly, the new INF% higher share price could have impacted the market appetite for Polynovo shares which in turn could have impacted Polynovo's share price.
+However, indirectly, the new 599.8% higher share price could have impacted the market appetite for Polynovo shares which in turn could have impacted Polynovo's share price.

 Polynovo share price volatility

-Polynovo Limited develops medical devices in the United States, Australia, New Zealand, the United Kingdom, Ireland, Singapore, and internationally.
+PolyNovo Limited develops medical devices in the United States, Australia, New Zealand, the United Kingdom, Ireland, Singapore, and internationally.
 The company offers NovoSorb Biodegradable Temporising Matrix, which is used in a fully debrided clean surgical wound to physiologically close the wound.
-It is also developing Syntrel hernia devices for hernia repair; NovoSorb Dermal Beta Cell Implant to host pancreatic islets in the skin; and NovoSorb drug elution depots.
-The company was formerly known as Calzada Limited and changed its name to Polynovo Limited in November 2014.
-Polynovo Limited was incorporated in 1998 and is headquartered in Port Melbourne, Australia.
+It is also developing hernia devices for hernia repair and solution for ventral hernia and complex abdominal wall reconstruction; NovoSorb Dermal Beta Cell Implant to host pancreatic islet cells in the skin; NovoSorb MTX for the treatment of varying complex wounds; and plastics and reconstructive device product.
+The company was formerly known as Calzada Limited and changed its name to PolyNovo Limited in November 2014.
+PolyNovo Limited was incorporated in 1998 and is headquartered in Port Melbourne, Australia.

 Stocks similar to Polynovo